 The Highland Webcams Story

-My name is Joel Vardy, I am both a skier and (not very good) snowboarder.
+My name is Joel Vardy, I am both a skier and a (not very good) snowboarder.
 I built Highland Webcams because I was frustrated looking at the webcams of the Scottish ski centres, but only seeing the dusk/dark images at the end of the day.

-The first was knocked together in a few days, it was very primitive and only archived images from Cairngorm Mountain where I predominantly skied, I had issues with it saving corrupt images, I soon started working on improving it.
+The first was knocked together in a few days, it was very primitive and only archived images from Cairngorm Mountain where I predominantly skied, I had issues with it saving corrupt images, and soon started working on improving it.

-The second version was quickly developed, it fixed all issues I'd found from my first attempt, this was running on dedicated server, and ran well over the 2010/2011 season.
+The second version was quickly developed, it fixed all the issues I'd found from my first attempt, this was running on dedicated server, and ran well over the 2010/2011 season.

 However after collecting over half a million webcam images my programming flaws were showing through with the system slowing down.
 The server was turned off on June 15th 2011.